Does Pet Insurance Cover Dog Poisoning? What Every Owner Needs to Know

 4. It is common — the ASPCA handles over 400,000 poison control calls annually

-The calculation is straightforward: if you would struggle to pay a $3,000 emergency vet bill without financial stress, pet insurance for poisoning coverage alone makes financial sense.
+The calculation is straightforward: if you would struggle to pay a $3,000 emergency vet bill without significant financial stress, pet insurance for poisoning coverage alone makes financial sense.
+Annual premiums for comprehensive coverage typically range from $400–$800 per year — less than the cost of a single moderate poisoning emergency.

 The Bottom Line